IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 The Upper Ontology domain encompasses five fundamental domains that establish the foundation for the modeling syntax and semantic.

-1) The Elementary Graph defines basic constructs for relating and classifying elements in a directed graph.
+1) The Predication Substrate defines basic constructs for relating ( Linkage) and classifying Elements from which ontological structures are grown.

-2) The Reflexive Knowledge Graph defines the elementary constructs of Entity Relationship and their multi-level classification.
+2) The Reflexive Knowledge Graph defines the elementary constructs of Entity Relation, their multi-level classification and mereological relationships.
 Its provides the foundation for open meta-modeling.

 3) Packaging, as aspect of modularity, defines syntactic constructs used to group reusable entities ( Building Blocks) into modules called Containers.